RaitaroH/BreezeDarkIconColors/README.md

 # BreezeDark-Icon-Colors
 A script that changes the colors of the folder icons from breeze dark.
 It uses the colors take from other folder icons in the theme.

+I should also mention that these are available in the store [here](https://store.kde.org/p/1214699/).
+Also you can find a similar (but missing the gradient) icon set [here](https://store.kde.org/p/1160457) which sinks with your color scheme, but I find them not too look as good.

 # Installation
 ```
 git clone https://github.com/RaitaroH/BreezeDarkIconColors.git